Bømlo Municipality: Culture

-Bømlo is regionally known for several musical theatres and other theatrical productions performed in Moster Amfi, a local amphitheatre.
+Bømlo Municipality is regionally known for several musical theatres and other theatrical productions performed in Moster Amfi, a local amphitheatre.
 The most famous performance, Mostraspelet, surrounds the topics of how Christianity arrived to Norway via Bømlo, late during the first millennium.

 In 1975, the island of Espevær became known for its conspirative 'UFO-Ring', a physical imprint to the ground supposedly made from a stationed UFO, which is still visible as of 2012.

 Sports

 Many local youths are active in some form of sport or activity, either as a hobby, as part of education, or sometimes even with the specific goal of becoming a professional.

 Association football is one of the most popular sports played by the male population on the island.
 In recent years, there has been an increasing number of female footballers as well.
 Children often start playing football at an early age, and many play active for several years.
 As their skills develop, they are systematically graded up (or down) in divisions, a type of ranking system.
 Notable soccer players, such as Arne Larsen Økland, Geirmund Brendesæter, and Gunnar Meling, started their careers in Bremnes IL, one of the local sports clubs.
 Former top player and current coach for SK Brann, Mons Ivar Mjelde, had a brief stay at Moster IL.

 Other popular sports and activities include team handball, motocross, athletics, shooting sports, social dance, floorball, baton twirling, rhythmic gymnastics, swimming, and martial arts.